ImmuneDynamics/ImmuneDynamics.github.io/spectre/metrics.md

 ## Works citing Spectre

-Our software and associated analysis protocols have been cited in at least 37 publications since 2018, both with our team and independently, including the study of
+Our software and associated analysis protocols have been cited in at least 37 publications since 2018, both with our team and independently, in prestigious journals such as [Cell](https://doi.org/10.1016/j.cell.2018.08.013), [Nature Immunology](https://www.researchgate.net/publication/343838774_The_NK_cell_granule_protein_NKG7_regulates_cytotoxic_granule_exocytosis_and_inflammation), and [Blood](https://ashpublications.org/blood/article/138/Supplement%201/2168/478408).
+It is also a featured analysis package for the [Human Cell Atlas](https://data.humancellatlas.org/analyze/methods/spectre) project.
+Spectre has been used in the study of
 [COVID-19](https://www.sciencedirect.com/science/article/pii/S2666379121000197) pathogenesis,
 [vaccine](https://www.nature.com/articles/s41385-021-00379-6) responses,
 [NK cell](https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1006999) biology,